-GoransonBain Ausley will prepare an Agreed Final Decree of Divorce and the necessary state required forms.
+GoransonBain Ausley will prepare an Original Petition for Divorce (or an Answer if you are the Respondent), or an Agreed Final Decree of Divorce and the necessary state required forms.
 If your case involves child support, GoransonBain Ausley will also prepare a Wage Withholding Order and the required child support forms.

 GOING TO COURT